Privacy Statement relating to the selection of officials and other agents within the European Ombudsman’s Office

-The electronic data is stored on the website and on the Ombudsman’s servers (selection tool).
+The electronic data is stored on the website and on the Ombudsman’s servers (selection tool and shared folder).
 Data is protected by numerous security measures set up by the Information and Communication Technologies sector to protect the integrity and confidentiality of the Institution's electronic property.

 Access to personal data is protected through the management of access rights, which are strictly limited, under the ‘need to know’ principle, by the user’s remit.